base2Services/shelvery-aws-backups/README.md

 to resource that should be backed up.

 Resources that are not marked to be manage by shelvery are skipped.
+Optionally you can export `shelvery_select_entity` environment variable to select single resource, though tagging condition still applies.

 ## Supported services